§ Decentralized Web Node

 - The message object MUST contain a

-property, and its value MUST be the stringCollectionsWrite
+interfaceproperty, and its value MUST be the stringRecords. -

 - The object MUST contain a